I've wanted to fly Turkish Airlines business class for years.

 There's even a golf simulator in the lounge – yes, a golf simulator.
 But that area of the lounge was completely closed down for repairs during my visit.

-It was a good experience overall, but I’m eager to get back to the Turkish Airlines business class lounge another time to get the full food treatment that this lounge is known for.
+It was a good experience overall, but I'm eager to get back to TA's business class lounge another time to get the full food treatment that this lounge is known for.
 After a light bite and a shower, the departure board inside the lounge warned me to head to my gate.
-You’d be wise to heed that warning.
+You'd be wise to heed that warning.

 Getting into the boarding gate area for my flight back to the U.S. was incredibly time-consuming, with three separate document checks of my passport and recent negative COVID-19 test as well as having all my luggage searched by hand.